Rebekah Kolstad

-Rebekah Kolstad (born January 21, 1997), also known by the Chinese name Li Beika (丽贝卡 (麗貝卡, Lì Bèikǎ)), is an American ice hockey forward and member of the Chinese women's national ice hockey team, currently playing in the Zhenskaya Hockey League (ZhHL) with the KRS Vanke Rays.
+Rebekah “Becky” Kolstad (born January 21, 1997), also known by the Chinese name Li Beika (丽贝卡 (麗貝卡, Lì Bèikǎ)), is an American ice hockey forward and member of the Chinese women's national ice hockey team, currently playing in the Zhenskaya Hockey League (ZhHL) with the KRS Vanke Rays.

 Kolstad represented China in the women's ice hockey tournament at the 2022 Winter Olympics in Beijing.

 Playing career

 Kolstad began her college ice hockey career with the North Dakota Fighting Hawks women's ice hockey program in the Western Collegiate Hockey Association (WCHA) conference of the NCAA Division I in the 2015–16 season.
 After the University of North Dakota abruptly ended its women's ice hockey program in the 2016–17 season, she joined the Minnesota State Mavericks women's ice hockey program in her hometown of Mankato, Minnesota for the 2017–18 and 2018–19 seasons.
 She started playing professional ice hockey in 2019, joining the KRS Vanke Rays.

 Kolstad was a member of the Chinese team at the 2022 Winter Olympics, where she recorded an assist in four games played.